 Gifted and Talented: Cardijn College endeavours to identify gifted and talented students and to provide stimulating educational experiences.
 Curriculum extension and extra-curricular opportunities are offered.

-Indigenous: Indigenous students are able to access learning support and are given opportunities to access activities supported by Indigenous agencies and the Catholic Education Office.
+First Nations: First Nations students are able to access learning support and are given opportunities to access activities supported by Indigenous agencies and the Catholic Education Office.

 The Marist Centre is a nurturing environment for students with disabilities.
 The Centre is a specialist education facility supporting students with an intellectual disability in accessing an inclusive mainstream curriculum.